emp7yhead/cb-cloner/README.md

 # cb-cloner

-Specify path to directory with exercises.
+Specify path to directory with exercises in Makefile.
+Descriptions will be copied to directory drafts.

 ```bash
 make install